Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Ongoing:

-• Understand the scope: Which of your data is affected?
+• Understand the scope: Which of your data and systems are affected?

 The Most Common Mistake

-The biggest mistake: Check once and then forget.
+The biggest mistake: checking only once and then forgetting.

 A supplier that is secure today can be hacked tomorrow.
-Security isn't a checkbox - it's an ongoing process.
+Security is not a checkbox; it is an ongoing process.

-A company we worked with had checked its cloud provider two years ago.
+One company we worked with had reviewed its cloud provider two years earlier.
 Everything was fine.
 Then the provider was hacked.
-The assessment from two years ago was worthless.
+The assessment from two years ago was worthless because the provider's infrastructure and team had fundamentally changed in the meantime.

-Your security is only as strong as the weakest link in your supply chain.
+Your security is only as strong as the weakest point in your supply chain.

-You can have the best firewall.
-You can have the best team.
-But if your supplier is hacked - you are also compromised.
+You can have the best firewall, the best team, the best processes.
+If your supplier is hacked and you are not prepared, you are compromised anyway.

-Want to know how good your supplier security really is?
-We conduct third-party risk assessments for Swiss companies - pragmatic and without scaremongering.
+Want to know where you stand on supplier security?
+We conduct third-party risk assessments for Swiss companies, pragmatically and without fearmongering.
 Talk to us.

 Contact us!